bebosson/kube_elec/README.md

 * `light
 * `temperature
 A water pump is connected to an optocoupler to automate the watering.
+## Technology

+Development of the Bill of Materials (BOM), Specification Document, and PCB Fabrication.
+Electrical schematics, circuit design, and component soldering.
+Firmware development in C for Atmega328p and ESP328p microcontrollers, along with an Adafruit screen.
+Implementation of UART, SPI, and I2C protocols, AT command usage, EEPROM memory handling, timers, and interrupts.
+LAMP stack setup on Raspberry Pi with JavaScript and MySQL solutions."

 ## Block diagram
 ![](docs/block_diagram.png)